Hepatitis A

 How do doctors treat hepatitis A?

-Treatment includes resting, drinking plenty of liquids, and eating healthy foods to help relieve symptoms.
+To treat hepatitis A symptoms, your doctor may recommend resting, drinking plenty of liquids, and consuming healthy foods and drinks.
 Your doctor may also suggest medicines to help relieve symptoms.

-Talk with your doctor before taking any prescription or over-the-counter medicines, vitamins or other dietary supplements, or complementary or alternative medicines—any of these could damage your liver.
+If you’re diagnosed with hepatitis A, talk with your doctor before taking any prescription or over-the-counter medicines, vitamins or other dietary supplements, or complementary or alternative medicines.
+Some of these could damage your liver.
 You should avoid alcohol until your doctor tells you that you have completely recovered from hepatitis A.

 You can protect yourself from hepatitis A by getting the hepatitis A vaccine.